Graphon estimation beyond binary edges: inference for decorated graphs with applications to multiplex and weighted networks: Illustrative Data Analysis

-Our decorated graphon model is applied to analyse a comprehensive dataset of 779 diseases, revealing intricate genetic and symptomatic relationships discussed by \citet{halu_multiplex_2019}.
-The multiplex network comprises of a genotype and phenotype layer where nodes represent diseases.
+We apply our method to a comprehensive dataset of 779 diseases, revealing intricate genetic and symptomatic relationships discussed by Halu et al. \citep{halu_multiplex_2019}.
+The multiplex network comprises a genotype and phenotype layer where nodes represent diseases.
 Diseases are linked in the phenotype layer if they share a common symptom, and in the genotype layer, if linked to a common gene.
-The original dataset reports the number of connections as weight in each layer: in the genotype (phenotype) layer, only 130 (330) pairs of diseases have a weight of more than $1$.
-We binarize these weighted adjacency matrices by keeping only one edge with a weight greater or equal to $1$.To reduce the sparsity of the network, we keep the diseases with a degree of at least $2$ in each layer, resulting in a multilayer graph with $204$ diseases represented in the left-hand side of \cref{fig:diseasome}.
-The range of the estimated correlation being mostly positive aligns with the authors' finding that diseases with common genetic constituents tend to share symptoms.
+The original dataset reports the number of connections as weights in each layer: in the genotype (phenotype) layer, only 130 (330) pairs of diseases have a weight greater than 1 in at least one layer.
+While the compactly decorated framework introduced accommodates such continuous features, nonparametrically estimating the joint distribution of these weights via a two-dimensional histogram requires a substantially larger sample size than this dataset affords.
+Consequently, because our primary interest lies in capturing the joint connectivity structure and cross-layer dependencies rather than the granular connection strengths, we binarize these weighted adjacency matrices.
+By keeping only the presence or absence of links between diseases, we effectively cast the system as a multiplex network, allowing for robust estimation of the cross-layer correlation structure.

-The second group forms a clique in the phenotype layer, leading to an estimated probability of connection of $1$.
-This group includes diseases primarily affecting the nervous system and muscle function, such as Charcot-Marie-Tooth disease and spinocerebellar ataxia, indicating possible commonalities in genes affecting neuronal and muscular degeneration or dysfunction, and is a subset of the largest community outlined in \citet{halu_multiplex_2019}.

-Groups $3$ and $4$ (highlighted within \cref{fig:diseasome} by a red square; see the supplemental material for more details) display a maximum correlation coefficient of $0.37$ among the groups analysed.
-Cluster 3 contains diseases such as various forms of amyotrophic lateral sclerosis (ALS), Frasier syndrome, Gerstmann-Straussler-Scheinker syndrome, and metabolic conditions like obesity and X-linked hypophosphatemia.
-The shared characteristic among these diseases appears to be their primary impact on neurological function and, in some cases, metabolic dysregulation.
-For instance, different forms of ALS, despite having various specific genetic mutations, all typically involve neurodegenerative processes that might be traced back to shared or functionally similar genetic pathways.
-This aligns with the observed overlap in disease-disease interactions in the genotype and phenotype layers of the network studied in the paper, which supports the hypothesis that diseases with shared genetic underpinnings often manifest similar phenotypic characteristics.